Timsword/Timsword/README.md

 <br>
 -API technologies with ASP.NET, Angular and PostgreSQL.
 <br>
--Image analysis for face detection.
+-Computer vision for face and humand detection.

 <!--